opensearch-project/opensearch-migrations/deployment/k8/README.md

 ## Deploying

-### Full environment
+### Migration Assistant environment
-Guide for deploying a complete environment helm chart comprised of many Migration service helm charts
+Guide for deploying a complete Migration Assistant environment helm chart, with the ability to enabled/disable different Migration services and clusters as needed

 The full environment helm charts consists of:
 * Source cluster